angelf/escargot/README.markdown

 	port: <elasticsearch-port-number>

-If you are lasy to create config/escargot.yml by hand, there is a solution for you named escargot install generator.
+If you are lazy to create config/escargot.yml by hand, there is a solution for you named escargot install generator.
 To invoque the generator, just trigger one of the following commands:

 - rails 2.3.x: